CDCgov/data-exchange-upload/upload-server/readme.md

 #### Build Processing Status Report Sink

 PStatus report sink needs to be built so your container system gets an image with the changes.

-To do this run the following from the `pstatus-report-sink-ktor directory`.
+To do this run the following from the `pstatus-report-sink-ktor directory`:

 For building the client for Podman:
 ```